GoogleCloudPlatform/cloud-foundation-toolkit/cli/docs/scorecard.md

 Flags:
-      --bucket string                GCS bucket name for storing inventory (conflicts with --dir-path or --stdin) --dir-path string              Local directory path for storing inventory (conflicts with --bucket or --stdin) -h, --help                         help for scorecard
+      --bucket string                GCS bucket name for storing inventory (conflicts with --dir-path or --stdin) --concurrency                  Concurrent Violations Review.
+If set, the CFT application will run the violations review concurrently and may improve the total execution time of the application.
+      --dir-path string              Local directory path for storing inventory (conflicts with --bucket or --stdin) -h, --help                         help for scorecard
       --output-format string         Format of scorecard outputs, can be txt, json or csv, default is txt